 The dangers of abandoned mines

 Old mine workings are extremely hazardous and should never be entered.
-Most of the old mines have fallen into a state of disrepair and contain a number of dangers including:
+Most of the old mines have fallen into a state of disrepair and have a number of dangers including:

 - hidden shafts